neuravion/mesh-chat-protocol/README.md

  * **connect**: A json object containing the identifier for the connecting party and a hash of all of its authorized servers
  * **disconnect**: Notifies the meshnet that a user has disconnected from the meshnet
  * **serverlist**: Contains the full server list from an authorized node
- * **serverlisthash**: A hash for checking for differences in serverlists between a connecting node and a connected node
+ * **serverlisthash**: A hash for checking for differences in serverlists between a connecting node and a connected node.
+This hash should be SHA512
  * **serverlistdiff**: Contains a truncated server list with only unique entities from a connected node to a connecting node
  * **authorization**: Milestone 2